QMRI

 The five-storey research institute has been refurbished to its ground, first and second floors in order to create new upgraded research spaces to meet Home Office licence requirements and to accommodate relocating research groups.

-The works comprised of a state-of-the-art electrophysiology research support space, relocation of the existing mass spectrometry facility, and improvements to the laboratories.
 QMRI has also benefitted from finishes to the interior alongside building services involving goods lift, mechanical, electrical and plumbing installations.

 Works are being carried out in a live environment with the building’s café, laboratories, teaching spaces, and offices still in use.

-Phase 2 is complete and was handed back to Estates in May 2025.
+The QMRI refurbishment project is complete and was handed back to Estates in May 2025.
 This represents a significant milestone in the construction works associated with the new Institute of Neuroscience and Cardiovascular Research (INCR).